VP, WEALTH, TD ASSET MANAGEMENT

 Finally, if you’re worried that a recession or any other negative news might harm your investments, don’t let your emotions get the better of you; think about staying in the market.
 And if you’ve gotten spooked and are waiting for the best time to get back in, consider that it might be now — there are only so many growth periods in a lifetime.

 Look at it this way: A traffic delay can ruin your morning, but if you pull over, you’ll never reach your destination.
-In the same way, market blips can be meaningless in the course of a lifetime of investing, provided you stay on the journey.
+In the same way, market downturns can be meaningless in the course of a lifetime of investing, provided you stay on the journey.

 Ingrid Macintosh has spent her three-decade career working on all sides of the investment industry, institutions, advisors and investor alike.